 Uses for Stale Biscuits

 Leftover biscuits will keep stored in an airtight bag for 3 days.
 But when they are on their last legs and getting a bit hard and stale, don't throw them out!
+Instead, save them for the following uses:

-Use for a Southern-style side dish or Baked Southern-Style Cornbread and Biscuit Dressing for year around or the holidays: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
-If not the holiday season yet, then place stale biscuits in an airtight ziptop bag in the freezer until the holidays 0r until needed.
+- Use for a Southern-style side dish or Baked Southern-Style Cornbread and Biscuit Dressing for year around or the holidays: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
+If not the holiday season yet, then place stale biscuits in an airtight ziptop bag in the freezer until the holidays or until needed.
 Remove and use in a southern cornbread and biscuit dressing recipe that requires stale biscuits and cornbread!

-Cast Iron Buttermilk Biscuits
+Oven-Baked Cast Iron Skillet Buttermilk Biscuits

 - Total Time: 35 minutes